jakehyo/FapheroSP/README.md

 - You don't need to change the custom file locations in the settings file unless you change my folder structure or want to store the videos in a different place than the game.

 ## Changelog...

+### Ver.0.5 (contributed by jake_hyo)
+- Changes
+  -Added EDI support.
+    -Place contents of EDI mod into the same folder/directory as "main_game.exe"
+    - "scripts" folder  for the EDI funscriptsshould exist in the same folder/directory as "main_game.exe" -Game will crash if EDI is not running when the game attempts to start a video.
+Please ensure EDI is running before starting the game.
+  -Made invasion lengths randomized between [40, 100] seconds UNLESS the invasion source video already lasts 120 seconds or less.
+  -For invasions source videos longer than 120 seconds, the invasion round will have a randomized starting point between [0, video_length - randomized_invasion_duration].
+  -Saves at checkpoints will no longer reset your invasion chance, modifier chance, die size, or point total.
+    -Progress is saved when checkpoint is reached and will not save progress of changes after passing the checkpoint.
+    -Saves currently do not save stored perks like "Skip 1 Video".
+- Fixes
+  - Invasions during breaks no longer occur if the perk "No Invasion Next Round" is used.

 ### Ver.0.4
 - Changes
   - Added randomized rounds mode.